ptrumpis/snap-camera-server/README.md

 You need to apply a special [Snap Camera Signature Patch](https://ptrumpis.github.io/snap-camera-signature-patch/) to your `Snap Camera.exe` to get access to these web lenses.

- *This patch is only available for Windows as of now (because I don't own a Mac 🙄).*
+ *This patch is only available for Windows as of now (I don't own a Mac 🙄).*

 ## 💬 Community
 This is a non profit open source project for the greater good and you can help to make it better.